vzordillo/SLICES/TECHNICAL.md

 This document contains all technical documentation for SLICES: API reference, system architecture, and algorithm enhancements.

+**SLICES** (Simplified Line-Input Crystal-Encoding System) is an invertible crystal structure representation system that converts 3D crystal structures into compact text strings and reconstructs them back to atomic coordinates.
+It uses graph theory for topology encoding, machine learning interatomic potentials (MLIPs) for structure relaxation, and XTB quantum chemistry for bond parameter prediction.

 ---

 ## Table of Contents